-The laboratory is encouraged to post its Certificate of Measurement Traceability in the laboratory and may copy it for customer/client use as evidence of traceability.
-The copy of the certificate must include the Scope of Recognition (if not incorporated into the certificate).
+The laboratory is encouraged to post its Certificate of Measurement Traceability in the laboratory and may copy it for customer use as evidence of traceability.
+The Certificate includes the Scope of Recognition.

-2.9.2 Use of Recognition or traceability status on calibration reports
+2.9.2 Use of Recognition or traceability status on calibration certificates or test reports

-The laboratory may reference its Recognition status or traceability status on reports only if the laboratory is Recognized in that particular measurement parameter and scope at the level specified on the calibration report.
-The laboratory must make no statements regarding Recognition for measurement parameters or levels of uncertainty that are not covered by the Certificate of Measurement Traceability and Scope.
+The laboratory may reference its Recognition status or traceability status on calibration certificates or test reports only if the laboratory is Recognized in that particular measurement parameter and scope at the level specified on the calibration report.
+The laboratory must make no statements regarding Recognition for measurement parameters or levels of uncertainty that are not covered by the Certificate of Measurement Traceability and scope.